Bafuu/Bafuu/README.md

 # 👋 Hi!
-I'm Seraphine
+I'm Jasper

 - Dimension let me tell you a little bit about myself.
 I have been making discord bots for `1` year.
 - I've been dealing with discord.js since 2020 and developing bots for Discord servers.